Pentagon eyes Chicago, Michigan, Florida, Louisiana as coronavirus spreads

 Lieutenant General Todd Semonite, the Corps’ commander, said the Corps was looking at potentially converting 114 facilities in the United States into hospitals.

 Asked about Hyten’s remarks, Semonite said he continued to be concerned about Michigan, Florida and Louisiana and had spoken with the governor of Louisiana.
-He said there could be a high demand for medical resources in Florida because of the aging population.
+He said there could be a high demand for medical resources in Florida because of the aging population and added the Corps was developing options for the state.

 The military is already deploying field hospitals to Seattle and New York.
 A Navy hospital ship arrived on Friday in Los Angeles and another one is expected to reach New York City on Monday, where Hyten said the city was still dredging the harbor to allow the massive ship to dock.